Second Bank of the United States.

 In the late 1820s a titanic clash erupted between President Jackson and bank President Nicholas Biddle.
 On one side was Andrew Jackson, Old Hickory, and his supporters who claimed the Bank was a threat to the republic due to its economic power.
 State bankers felt the central bank's influence frustrated their ability to function.
 Westerners and farmers claimed the bank was a baleful tool of city folks and overseas interests.
 On the other side stood Nicholas Biddle, an urbane Philadelphian; before banking he started a literary magazine called the Port Folio.
 He traveled the world and found the splendor of Greece most compelling (hence Biddle's insistence of a Greek revival structure).
-Supporters of Biddle's bank outnumbered detractors however.
-128,117 people signed memorials to save the bank as opposed to 17,027 who signed memorials opposing the bank.
+Supporters of Biddle's bank outnumbered detractors: 128,117 people signed memorials to save the bank as opposed to 17,027 who signed memorials opposing the bank.
 Ultimately Jackson triumphed when he vetoed Congress's 1832 recharter.
 Jackson considered his 1832 election triumph over pro-bank candidate Henry Clay a mandate of his anti-bank policy.
 The bank ceased to function in 1836.

 Today the bank is home to the extraordinary Portrait Gallery.
-Inside the barrel-vaulted structure, graceful Ionic columns compliment the portraits of revolutionary heroes and Federal statesman.
+Inside the barrel-vaulted structure, graceful Ionic columns complement the portraits of revolutionary heroes and Federal statesman.
 Those painted represent a Who's Who of the 18th century.
 There are signers of the Declaration and Constitution in addition to military men and foreign emissaries. many of the works were painted by Charles Willson Peale, the foremost portraitist of his day.
 Other artists include James Sharples and Thomas Sully.
 Of considerable interest are the paintings of Patrick Henry, Casimir Pulaski and Robert Morris.
 Do not omit a tour of the gallery from your journey to Philadelphia.

-60,000 people in West Philadelphia protested President Jackson's veto of the bank's 1832 recharter.
+- 60,000 people in West Philadelphia protested President Jackson's veto of the bank's 1832 recharter.

-Washington's death mask is part of the Portrait Gallery collection.
+- Washington's death mask is part of the Portrait Gallery collection.

-Nicholas Biddle entered the University of Pennsylvania at age 10.
+- Nicholas Biddle entered the University of Pennsylvania at age 10.

 - Location: 420 Chestnut Street (Between S. 4th and S. 5th) (Map)

-Architect: William Strickland
+- Architect: William Strickland

-Style: Greek Revival
+- Style: Greek Revival

-Commissioned by: Congress
+- Commissioned by: Congress

-Facilities: outdoor seating, handicapped accessible
+- Facilities: outdoor seating, handicapped accessible